17 Cool Tourist Attractions to Visit in Calgary On Your Western Canada Trip

 Fish Creek Park

-For most visitors, the easiest access point for Fish Creek Provincial Park is the Glennfield Meadows day use area.
-It’s located 25 minutes south of downtown via Macleod Trail SE.
+For most visitors, we believe the easiest access point for Fish Creek Provincial Park is the Glennfield Meadows Day Use Area (14428 Bannister Rd SE).
+You can find the area 25 minutes south of downtown via Macleod Trail SE.

 Fort Calgary

-Built by the North West Mounted Police in 1875 at the junction of the Bow and Elbow Rivers, Fort Calgary pre-dates the city.
-It’s the most important historical attraction in Calgary.
+Built by the North West Mounted Police in 1875 at the junction of the Bow and Elbow Rivers, Fort Calgary pre-dates the city and is the most important historical attraction in Calgary.

 Fort Calgary